-Each semester that a student completes a clinical rotation on campus, the clinic director and graduate advisor work together to determine that student's needs and graduate experiences and then assignseach student their clients and associated clinical educator.
-Students then work directly with their assigned clinical educator to provide assessment/therapy services with each assigned client, group of clients.
+As each student completes a clinical rotation on campus, the clinic director and graduate advisor work together to determine that student's needs and graduate experiences and then assigns each student their clients and associated clinical educator.
+Students then work directly with their assigned clinical educator to provide assessment/therapy services with each assigned client/ group of clients.